cloudmesh-community/book/chapters/prg/python/python-intro.md

 Python module of the week is a Web site that provides a number of short examples on how to use some elementary python modules.
 Not all modules are equally useful and you should decide if there are better alternatives.
-However for beginners this site provides a number of good examples
+However, for beginners, this site provides a number of good examples

 * Python 2: <https://pymotw.com/2/>